blaze-slider/blaze-slider/website/docs/framework.md

 }
 ```

 The above function is also available on NPM via [react-blaze-react](https://www.npmjs.com/package/react-blaze-slider) package.
-You can use this package directly, or create your own hook or component - whatever you prefer.
+You can use this package if you like, or create a custom hook or component - whatever you prefer.

 ### Using in React Components